A nursing module to support the care of primary brain tumour patients through their cancer journey.

 Join us at the Adelaide Convention Centre August 31st – September 1st.
 Once again we are collaborating with the Neurosurgical Society.
-Important dates are: Early bird Registration closes July 1st.
-Abstract submission is now open and will close on May 12th.
-Registration: https://surgeons.eventsair.com/nsa-asm-2017/anna-reg Details including costs can be found on the Registration
+Important dates are: Early bird Registration closes July 14th at midnight.
+Abstract submission is now closed.
+Registration: https://surgeons.eventsair.com/nsa-asm-2017/anna-reg Details including costs can be found on the Registration document below.
+Program:

 This prize is named for Louie Blundell who felt strongly that education was important for women and advocated the move of nursing education to the tertiary sector, of post graduate study in nursing and the development of nursing scholarship and research.

 Presentation : “What Matters in Stroke and Transient Ischaemic Attack (TIA)”

 Click through to download volumes of the Australasian Journal of Neuroscience, way back to 2005